-Hospital of the University of Pennsylvania (HUP) – HUP is one of the nation’s premiere health facilities, consistently rated among the nation’s best.
-The Division of Oral Medicine is in a 10-chair office, which includes three surgical rooms, a nurses’ station, a fully-equipped dental laboratory, and resident and faculty offices in one the Hospital’s main buildings.
+University of Pennsylvania Health System (UPHS) – UPHS is one of the nation’s premiere health facilities, consistently rated among the nation’s best.
+The Division of Oral Medicine is located in the Perelman Center for Advanced Medicine (PCAM), which houses consultation rooms, surgical rooms, a nurses’ station, a fully-equipped dental laboratory, and resident and faculty offices.

 Residents in Oral Medicine will be assigned to various medical services in medical wards or outpatient clinics.
 Here, they will function as an integral part of the health care system, directly involved with patient care and performing clinical clerkships.
 The following represent the core clinical clerkships in the curriculum.
 These clerkships can be modified according to the interests and experience of the resident.

 The Commission on Dental Accreditation has accredited the postdoctoral program in advanced general dentistry in oral medicine.
 However, this education area is not one of the American Dental Association’s recognized dental specialty areas.
 Therefore, dentists graduating from this program cannot announce that they are specialists, as recognized by the American Dental Association.